-- The Accounting Officer shall develop and implement an asset coding system in consultation with the CFO and other Executive Managers to meet the policy objective. - Executive Managers shall ensure that all the assets under their control are correctly coded.
+• The Accounting Officer shall develop and implement an asset coding system in consultation with the CFO and other Executive Managers to meet the policy objective.

 11.4 ASSET REGISTER

 Asset register

 A fixed asset register is a database with information relating to each asset.
 The fixed asset register is structured in line with the adopted classification structure.
 The scope of data in the register is sufficient to facilitate the application of the respective accounting standards for each of the asset classes, and the strategic and operational asset management needs of the municipality.